Posté il y a 2 années dans Applications, Non classé | 93 838 visites | 205 Commentaires »

 - And then rename the file as: Win7_copy. (will be easier when prompting in Terminal)

-- Once the copy is done, open Terminal (Applications/Utilities), go to the folder where your previously copied file is (to do that use the command « cd path/to/the/file ») and paste this command: (this command will create a raw file that can be understood by the Mac as a partition.
+- Once the copy is done, open Terminal (Applications/Utilities), go to the folder where your previously copied file is (to do that use the command « cd path/to/the/file ».
+VERR_FILE_NOT_FOUND error? read the first few comments below) and paste this command: (this command will create a raw file that can be understood by the Mac as a partition.
 You’ll be asked for your password)

 - Once the copy is done, you’ll need to mount this partition.
 Enter this command: